cloudmesh/cloudmesh-slurm/README.md

 times.
 The script will inform the user when this is no longer necessary and SLURM is fully installed.

+TODO: I thought you automated the 3 more times calling?

 Notice this method does not need two forward slashes in `--mount` because it is done on Raspberry Pi OS and not Windows.

+#TODO: what do we do when we use macos, linux, or a PI4

 You can check if SLURM is installed by issuing on the manager: